Hikaru Nakamura: 2020: Magnus Carlsen Chess Tour

 Nakamura started 2020 as the top-ranked blitz chess player in the world.
 Owing to the COVID-19 pandemic, chess moved online, with Nakamura playing an important role in popularizing it.

 Since April 2020, Nakamura participated in the Magnus Carlsen Chess Tour with a prize pool of $1 million.
 He won the group stage of Magnus Carlsen Invitational and finished second behind Magnus Carlsen.
 He beat Carlsen in the semi-finals of Lindores Abbey Rapid Challenge but finished second, losing to eventual champion Daniil Dubov in the final.
 Nakamura qualified for the Magnus Carlsen Chess Tour Finals against Carlsen, where he took his opponent to seven matches before drawing an armageddon tiebreaker game as white, thus losing the match.
 The world champion praised Nakamura after the match, saying, "he played a great match, he made it extremely difficult for me".

 In September, Nakamura tied for first with Carlsen in Champions Showdown: Chess 9LX and finished third in St. Louis Rapid & Blitz.

-After many victories in shorter tournaments on Chess.com, including Titled Tuesday and Super Swiss, Nakamura failed to defend his U.S. Chess Champion title, finishing seventh.
+After many victories in shorter tournaments on Chess.com, including Titled Tuesday and Super Swiss, Nakamura failed in his defense of his U.S. Chess Champion title, finishing seventh.
 The tournament, which took place online in a rapid format, was won by Wesley So.

 In October, Nakamura held a 77-board charity simultaneous exhibition online, raising around $9,500 for Doctors Without Borders.
 Before the 2020 United States presidential election, he challenged President Barack Obama to a game of chess to raise funds for the presidential nominee Joe Biden’s victory fund and ActBlue.

 Nakamura won the Chess.com Speed Chess Championship in December.
 It was his third victory in the format.
 The site promoted the knockout tournament by emphasizing a possible rematch of Nakamura and world champion Magnus Carlsen in the final.
-However, French grandmaster Maxime Vachier-Lagrave defeated Carlsen in their semi-final match earning a spot in the final against Nakamura.
+However, French grandmaster Maxime Vachier-Lagrave defeated Carlsen in their semi-final match, earning a spot in the final against Nakamura.
 In the Speed Chess Championship final, Nakamura defeated Vachier-Lagrave by a score of 18½ to 12½.
 Nakamura's skill at bullet chess proved to be the deciding factor, as he beat Vachier-Lagrave 8–3 in the bullet section of the match.
-Previous to the final Nakamura had defeated grandmasters Haik Martirosyan 21–5, Vladimir Fedoseev 21½–5½, and Wesley So 13½–12½.
+Previous to the final, Nakamura had defeated grandmasters Haik Martirosyan 21–5, Vladimir Fedoseev 21½–5½, and Wesley So 13½–12½.

-Since November, Nakamura participated in the Champions Chess Tour 2021, qualifying for the knockout stage of Skilling Open and Airthings Masters.
+From November, Nakamura participated in the Champions Chess Tour 2021, qualifying for the knockout stage of Skilling Open and Airthings Masters.
 After losing in the quarterfinals of the second event to Levon Aronian, Nakamura and his team held a charity stream, raising over $358,000 for CARE.